Lebanese Women Leaders Ensuring Women’s Needs Are Met

 Ojeil first got involved in politics in 2004, running for and winning municipal elections in Beit Lahya, Rashaya El Wadi.
 However, she has been politically active before 2004 and received various trainings including through an earlier UN Women project, also funded by the UK in 2022.

-Observing the many challenges faced by her community, particularly by the elderly, Ojeil established a social and development organization focused on seniors, called Cles De LA Patience.
+Observing the many challenges faced by her community, particularly by the elderly, Ojeil established a social and development organization focused on seniors, called Cles De La Patience.
 Amid the current escalation, she is taking on significant roles in responding to the needs, helping Internally displaced populations who have relocated to shelters, and supporting hosting families.
 Ojeil is working to assist the displaced, and older women in particular.

 “Women in particular struggle with adapting to new environments,” she says.
 “Raising children in these settings has been challenging, and displaced mothers often feel they are losing control over their children.
 Additionally, pregnant women face difficulties in obtaining necessary medication and maintaining regular check-ups with doctors.”

-As the same time, Ojeil says their stories of resilience have profoundly impacted and inspired her.
+At the same time, Ojeil says their stories of resilience have profoundly impacted and inspired her.

 With the conflict’s recent escalation, long-time social activist Nahila Salameh decided to ensure women’s sanitary products were available for the displaced.
 Back in 2021, the 43-year-old from Beirut launched a campaign to stop menstrual shaming and secure access through financial support for women’s sanitary pads.